danbev/learning-v8/notes/node12-aarch64-crash.md

 }
 ```
 So that explains the strange value of `this` and how the it was possible
-that this .
+that this was 0x18.
 And it should also explain the how it was possible to call
 insert even though this was invalid:
 ```
 auto result = code_object_registry_newly_allocated_.insert(code);